ropensci/roweb3/content/blog/2023-05-18-champions-program-teams/index.md

 My name is Cesar Luis Aybar Camacho.
 I am a Peruvian PhD student at the University of Valencia's Image Processing Laboratory.
 I am also the main maintainer of the [rgee package](https://r-spatial.github.io/rgee/reference/rgee-package.html), which allows the integration of R and Google Earth Engine (GEE) in the same workflow.

-I applyied to the rOpenSci champion program because I want to contribute to developing a robust and diverse R community in Latin America.
+I applied to the rOpenSci Champions Program because I want to contribute to developing a robust and diverse R community in Latin America.
 Besides, this is an excellent opportunity to gain insights from experts in the R community.

 As part of the program, I plan to create the _rgeeExtra_ package, which will make GEE syntax more accessible to R users.